 Whitemountain & District Community Association (WDCA) held a successful ‘Pollinator’ themed workshop on Saturday 18th June 2022.
 Attendees were be able to try out the process of screen-printing to create their own unique piece of artwork in the form of greeting cards and a piece of wall art as tutored by Linda Barbour from Belfast Print Works.
 Photos are on our Facebook page.

 This follows on from a series of workshops that WDCA has held over the past few years, in particular a Pollinator themed bench top in Belshaws Quarry Nature Reserve, and gives residents a great opportunity to try their hand at some straightforward art based tasks.

-Attendee numbers will be limited and closing date for you to book a place is 31 May (to give Linda time to prepare the screens).
-As per previous workshops, the cost is £10 with the rest fuinded by WDCA through the Lisburn & Castlereagh City Council (LCCC) Community Support Grant.
+The cost was £10 with the rest fuinded by WDCA through the Lisburn & Castlereagh City Council (LCCC) Community Support Grant.

-The venue is The Artbarn, Drumsill Road, Lisburn.
-You will also get a tour of a sculpture and wall art gallery on site.
-The Artbarn is also holding a special charity fundraiser mini-music festival later in the day - Tickets for that can also be purchased from us.
+The venue was The Artbarn, Drumsill Road, Lisburn and included a tour of a sculpture and wall art gallery on site.
+The Artbarn is also holding a special charity fundraiser mini-music festival on 10th September.

 7 November & 21 August - Artisan baking/cooking

 All of August - reserve Whitemountain Community honey